The coverage information for Cleveland is rated as medium-high confidence.

-The model’s confidence is rated as medium to high in Cleveland.
-The model’s predictions are probably accurate.
+The model's predictions are probably accurate.
 However, portions of Cleveland may have worse coverage than the model predicts.

 If you frequently travel outside of Cleveland, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.